kaanalptkn/ka-p1/README.md

 ### Balsamiq

-* As a wireframe tool.
+* Balsamiq was used to creat the [wireframes](#wireframes) tool during the design process.

 ### Freelogo Design

-* As a design logo
+* Freelogo Design used to creat logo for the company.

 [Back to Table of contents](#table-of-contents)